syonip/flutter_publitio/README.md

 See the `example` directory for a complete sample app showing video upload and playback.
 Works on iOS and Android.

+> For a more advance example, check out https://github.com/syonip/flutter_video_sharing

 To run the example app you'll need credentials:
 1. Create a free account at [Publit.io](https://publit.io?fpr=jonathan43), and get your credentials from the dashboard.
 2. Put your API key and secret in `example/ios/Runner/Info.plist`, and in `example/lib/main.dart` (replace the text `"YOUR_API_KEY"` and `"YOUR_API_SECRET"` respectively)